RubenMartins/simple-csv-xls-exporter/README.md

 ## Description ##

 This plugin allows you to export your posts to CSV or XLS file, through a simple link/button, from either backend or frontend.

+Make sure you are using PHP 7.3+, if you see any errors, older versions will not be supported anymore.
+The plugin has been tested up to PHP 8.1.

 ### Supports ###